WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CD.md

 Restart webhooks by running `sudo systemctl daemon-reload` for the service file changes and then `sudo systemctl restart webhooks.service` for your new definition file to make sure our changes took effect.

 Now, when you push a new tag to your GitHub repository it will automatically cause your docker images to be pushed to dockerhub, re-make your container using the new image, and update the active web-server all by itself.
-The logs for using webhook this way can be seen by running `g`
+The logs for using webhook this way can be seen by running `journalctl -u webhooks.service`

 ### Links